OWASP/wstg/document/6-Appendix/F-Leveraging_Dev_Tools.md

 Assuming dev tools is already visible.

-1. Click on triple dot 'kebob' menu on the right side of the web developer toolbar and click on `Settings`.
+1. Click on triple dot 'kabob' menu on the right side of the web developer toolbar and click on `Settings`.
 2. On the `Preferences` tab, under the `Debugger` section, check the `Disable JavaScript` checkbox.

 ### Mozilla Firefox

 Assuming dev tools is already visible.

-1. Click on the settings gear button in the upper right corner of the developer toolbar.
+1. On the dev tools `Debugger` tab, click on the settings gear button in the upper right corner of the developer toolbar.
 2. Select `Disable JavaScript` from the dropdown (this is an enable/disable menu item, when JavaScript is disabled the meny item has a check mark).

 ## View HTTP Headers